-All interest or gain derived from the investment of amounts in any of the funds or accounts established under the Indenture will be deposited in the 2017C Interest Account unless otherwise provided in the Indenture.
-For purposes of acquiring any investments under the Indenture, the Trustee may commingle funds (other than the Rebate Fund) held by it under the Indenture upon the Written Request of the District.
+All interest or gain derived from the investment of amounts in any of the funds or accounts established under the Indenture will be deposited in the 2018A Interest Account unless otherwise provided in the Indenture.
+For purposes of acquiring any investments under the Indenture, the Trustee may commingle funds (other than the Rebate Fund, the Liquidity Facility Purchase Account and the Remarketing Account, which may not be commingled and, as to the Liquidity Facility Purchase Account and the Remarketing Account, which will be held uninvested) held by it under the Indenture upon the Written Request of the District.
 The Trustee may act as principal or agent in the acquisition or disposition of any investment and may impose its customary charges therefor.
 The Trustee will incur no liability for losses arising from any investments made pursuant to the Indenture.

 The District has acknowledged that to the extent that regulations of the Comptroller of the Currency or other applicable regulatory entity grant the District the right to receive brokerage confirmations of security transactions as they occur, the District specifically waives receipt of such confirmations to the extent permitted by law.
 The District further understands that trade confirmations for securities transactions effected by the Trustee will be available upon request at no additional cost and other trade confirmations may be obtained from the applicable broker.
-The Trustee will furnish the District periodic cash transaction statements which include detail for all investment transactions effected by the Trustee under the Indenture.
+The Trustee will furnish the District periodic cash transaction statements which include detail for all investment transactions effected by the Trustee under the Indenture or brokers selected by the District.
 Upon the District's election, such statements will be delivered via the Trustee's online service and upon electing such service, paper statements will be provided only upon request.